 Lighter than an edit, proofing is the last chance to pick up any mistakes or inconsistencies before the document is published.
-A proofread will find any typos, misspellings, incorrect grammar, missed elements (such as a caption or credit that has been overlooked) and any glaring errors that could make your document look unprofessional.
+A proofread will find any typos, misspellings, incorrect grammar, missed elements (such as a caption or credit that has been overlooked), inconsistent house style and any glaring errors that could make your document look unprofessional.

 Proofing can be delivered via a marked-up printed copy, in a document with changes tracked or made onscreen in InDesign or other publishing program.

 A writing stye guide outlines your preferred use of language when it comes to all the grey areas of grammar, spelling and style, as well as the tone of any written communications.